 Links To Other Conditions That Correlate

-Tonsilloliths are an accumulation of bacteria and dead skin cells that build up and calcify in the area of the tonsils.
+Tonsillitis are an accumulation of germs and dead skin cells that build up and calcify in the area of the tonsils.
 They are often linked with:

 - Poor oral hygiene